mickmcq/mickmcq.github.io/uxintro/index.md

 ::: {.notes}
 One phase of the design thinking process calls for storyboards of user experience.
 This is one from a current student.

+In this storyboard, the student explores the idea of a social app for designers, helping them overcome mental roadblocks by getting inspiration from other designers.
+Note the clever use of the hat and the ponytails to identify the designer giving and the designer getting.
 :::

 ## An Inclusive Design class in action